Forest Bathing Meditation Script For Meditating In Nature

 1: Follow the basic rules

 Many people like to start their journey into the wilderness by going green at home.
-Eat natural, drink water, and nourish your body.
+Eat natural foods, drink water, and nourish your body.
 You can also wear organic clothes like cotton, wool and hemp.

 Don’t go into it with a goal.
 Have an open mind towards the experience.